-The Biomedical Sciences Master's programme Cancer Stem cells and Developmental biology (CS&D) is one of the Master's programmes in the Biomedical Sciences offered by Utrecht University.
+The Master's programme Cancer, Stem Cells and Developmental Biology (CSDB) is one of the Master's programmes in Biomedical Sciences offered by the Graduate School of Life Sciences of Utrecht University.
 It focuses on understanding processes underlying cancer and developmental biology using techniques and applications of (post-)genomic research including next generation sequencing, expression profiling, proteomics, advanced microscopy, bioinformatics, and systems biology approaches.
 Students of this programme will learn to explore the mysteries of embryonic growth, stem cells, signalling, gene regulation, evolution, and development in relation to health and disease.

 The aim of the Master's programme is to offer education and training that builds on the growing knowledge of and methodology in information technology applied to biomedical systems and processes.
 The master students will be trained to approach multidisciplinary problems starting from their own scientific discipline.